DevOps Maturity Assessment - A Navigator on your DevOps Journey

-DevOps is a conventional term now and a lot has been talked, planned and brought in practice around DevOps.
+DevOps is a conventional term now, and a lot has been talked about, planned, and brought into practice around DevOps.
 No need to mention the mammoth tools and technologies around DevOps.
-DevOps is a practice with the end goal of unifying efforts of development(Dev) and operations(Ops) teams to facilitate the software development process with much efficient resource utilization, better performance, and increased productivity.
-Starting from the ideation and high-level architecture design to integration, testing, releasing, deployment and infrastructure management, DevOps aims at automating the process with monitoring throughout to get the insights.
+DevOps is a practice with the end goal of unifying efforts of development(Dev) and operations(Ops) teams to facilitate the software development process with much more efficient resource utilization, better performance, and increased productivity.
+Starting from the ideation and high-level architecture design to integration, testing, releasing, deployment, and infrastructure management, DevOps aims at automating the process with monitoring throughout to get insights.
 There are 3 ways to achieve the product development goal.

 DevOps believes in shorter development cycles, with feedback and reviews at each stage which result in a much more dependable release.
 This is true because DevOps is not a one-day process or an application that can be installed at your workplace.
 It is an organizational change in practices and the way projects are executed.

-I always ask my fellow technocrats/customers, if they have started any DevOps initiatives in their team or organization.
-The answer to this question has radically changed in past 3 years from ‘NO’ to ‘YES’, or to at least “we are planning”, now that everyone is realizing the benefits of adopting DevOps practices.
+I always ask my fellow technocrats/customers if they have started any DevOps initiatives in their team or organization.
+The answer to this question has radically changed in the past 3 years from ‘NO’ to ‘YES,’ or to at least “we are planning,” now that everyone realizes the benefits of adopting DevOps practices.
 If the answer is ‘Yes’, then my next question to them is, “have you measured effects of before and after DevOps?” to which I get a face with a big look of “are you kidding me?”.
-There is always a quantifiable outcome which you expect out of every effort you put in anything and DevOps is no exception.
+There is always a quantifiable outcome that you expect out of every effort you put into anything, and DevOps is no exception.
 So, there is no point in just implementing DevOps practices, sitting back and singing “I did it my way” (of course on Frank Sinatra’s tunes).
 You should understand whether the practices you are implementing are serving the purpose or not.
 If they are not, then it is defying the whole idea behind DevOps.
 Though there is no tool as such to measure the impact of DevOps, it is necessary to measure the success of the practices you are implementing.
-This is where the DevOps metrics comes into the picture.
+This is where the DevOps metrics come into the picture.

 DevOps Maturity Scale